Y Pwyllgor Newid Hinsawdd, Amgylchedd a Materion Gwledig - Y Bumed Senedd

 Cynigiwyd y cynnig.

-Can I move the motion, under Standing Order 17.42, to resolve to exclude the public from item 3 of today's meeting?
-Yes.
+Can I now move the motion under Standing Order 17.42(vi) and (ix) to resolve to exclude the public from the remainder of the meeting?
+Yes?
+Is that agreed?
 Thank you.
-We're now moving into private session.

 Derbyniwyd y cynnig.